cloudmesh-community/sp20-516-229/chapter/ai-oracle-overview.md

 :o2: bibtex missing

+:o2: use small tables i did it for the first one

 ## Oracle Cloud Introduction

 Oracle Cloud [:o2:] is a cloud computing service offered by Oracle Corporation providing servers, storage, network, applications and services through a global network of Oracle Corporation managed data centers.
 The company allows these services to be provisioned on demand over the Internet.In simple terms, cloud computing is renting instead of buying your IT.